 Labour reaffirms UK commitment to DRS

-Westminster confirms DRS plans stay the course
+Minister confirms DRS plans will stay the course

 The latest delay to the UK DRS sees the scheme pushed back by a further two years.